Kicking Sugar Addiction- Eating Less Sugar to Be Healthier.

 Additionally, sugar is addicting.
 While it isn’t as harmful or as difficult to break as a drug addiction, your body goes through withdrawal symptoms if you quit cold turkey.
-This could mean extreme fatigue, depression, muscle aches, and migraines.
-Not fun.
+Kicking your sugar addiction could mean extreme fatigue, depression, muscle aches, and migraines.

 The trick is to gradually teach your body to function properly without sugar and to realize why you’re craving it.

 There are many reasons why you might be craving sugar.

 Not enough quality sleep.

 Your body is desperately trying to find energy any way it can.
 Check out our post about how to improve your sleep!

 If you always have dessert after dinner or a sweet treat after lunch, those become mindless actions that take conscious effort to stop.
 Realize when you start reaching for the ice cream and cookies and think of why you are going to eat them.
 If you are not actually hungry and the motion is out of habit, just walk away!

 When your body is stressed, it releases cortisol, the “fight or flight” hormone.
 Apart from setting you on edge, it also slows insulin production, which doesn’t allow your body to absorb energy from the sugar in your blood.
 Without that energy source, your body believes it needs more, leaving you craving sugar.

 Emotional eating can give your body the dopamine it craves.

 You might find happiness from eating, since it can release dopamine, especially when emotions are running high.
 Eating can be a calming action, since dopamine can help you feel better and happy.
 With dopamine, the more your body releases, the more you subconsciously start to crave more of it, which in turn leads you to eat more things that make you feel good, which releases more dopamine…